Artist: Pieter Bruegel the Elder

 Karl von Hasenauer, the architect responsible for the museum's extension, added his own touch of grandeur to the project.
 With a keen eye for detail and a commitment to preserving Semper's vision, von Hasenauer seamlessly integrated his work with the original structure.
 His architectural style, also Neo-Renaissance, brought a sense of symmetry and harmony to the museum's design.
 Notably, von Hasenauer's impressive contributions extend beyond the museum, as he was also involved in creating other Viennese landmarks, including the Burgtheater and the Vienna City Hall.

-Yes, Kunsthistorisches Museum features a delightful café where you can relax and enjoy Viennese coffee or indulge in delicious pastries.
-It's the perfect spot to rejuvenate during your visit.
+Yes, the museum has a delightful café and restaurant where you can relax and enjoy Viennese coffee or indulge in delicious pastries.
+It’s the perfect spot to take a break during your visit.